mattkchao/Tic-Tac-Toe/README.md

 Coding Notes:
-- 'moves' is a global variable and is used
+- 'moves' is a global variable
 - The "assign" function may accept upper or lower case inputs from the players
 - The "extent" function passes a True or False to test if the user input is within range
 - The "empty" function passes a True or False to test if there is a mark on the selected space